koonwen/YNC-Gym-Counter/README.md

 │       ├── auth.py
 │       ├── __init__.py
 │       └── user.py
-├── instance
-│   └── sqlite.db
 ├── LICENSE
 ├── README.md
 ├── requirements.txt
 ├── run.py
+├── setup.cfg
+├── setup.py
 └── tests
     ├── conftest.py
+    ├── db
+    │   ├── test_db_utils.py
+    │   └── test_models.py
+    ├── mockdata.py
+    ├── test_factory.py
+    └── views
-    ├── data.sql
+        ├── test_admin.py
         ├── test_auth.py
-    ├── test_db.py
-    ├── test_factory.py
         └── test_user.py
 ```
+- **app**: Directory holds all the code related to the website.
+- **LICENSE**: The policy for using this repository.
-- **README.md**: A file for understanding the project.
+- **README.md**: Information about the project.
 Actually what you are reading right now.
-- **LICENSE**: The policy for using this repository
 - **requirements.txt**: Text file to instruct python what packages to download
-- **run.py**: Pyfile which acts as an interface to start the flask application
+- **run.py**: Pyfile which acts as an interface to start the flask application.
+- **setup.py**: Pyfile for package distribution.
+- **setup.cfg**: Configuration files for `pytest` and `coverage` commandline tools  .
+- **tests**: Directory for for tests.
-- **instance**: Directory to keep sqlite database files and other instance data
+- **instance**: Directory to keep sqlite database files and other instance data (Not shown in the repository but will get created when you first initialize the database)
-- **tests**: Directory for for tests
-- **app**: Directory holds all the code related to the website

 The application structure is adapted from the flask documentation.

 To get a clearer understanding of all the moving parts, refer to:
 https://flask.palletsprojects.com/en/2.0.x/tutorial/